phcode-dev/phoenix/docs/05-Available-Standard-Libraries.md

 ## file-icons

-file-icon is used for iconography in phoenix.
+file-icon is used for iconography in Phoenix.

 > usage: similar to fontawesome